sunnycloudy/aiansible/ENGLISH_README.md

 ```
 - (4) **set environments:**
 ```
+# If it's not necessary to use AI, you can choose not to set following variable:
-export OPENAI_API_URL=https://api.moonshot.cn/v1  #Or other API addresses compatible with OpenAI. export OPENAI_API_KEY=xxxxxxxxxxxxxxxxxxxxxxxxxxxxx #Or other keys compatible with OpenAI. export ANSIBLE_CONFIG=./debug.cfg
+export OPENAI_API_URL=https://api.moonshot.cn/v1  #Or other API addresses compatible with OpenAI. export OPENAI_API_KEY=xxxxxxxxxxxxxxxxxxxxxxxxxxxxx #Or other keys compatible with OpenAI.

+# Configure the plugin in the debug.cfg file.
+export ANSIBLE_CONFIG=./debug.cfg
 ```
 - (5) **run command:**